MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-M-Organic-Foods-Production-Act-Provisions/part-205-National-Organic-Program/subpart-G-Administrative/subjectgroup-ECFR0ebc5d139b750cd-The-National-List-Allowed-Prohibited-Substances/section-205.603.md

 (7) Mineral oil - for topical use and as a lubricant.

+(8) Oxalic acid dihydrate - for use as a pesticide solely for apiculture.

-(8) Procaine - as a local anesthetic.
+(9) Procaine - as a local anesthetic.
 Use requires a withdrawal period of 8 days after administering to livestock intended for slaughter and 6 days after administering to dairy animals.

-(9) Sodium chlorite, acidified - allowed for use on organic livestock as teat dip treatment only.
+(10) Sodium chlorite, acidified - allowed for use on organic livestock as teat dip treatment only.

-(10) Sucrose octanoate esters (CAS #s-42922-74-7; 58064-47-4) - in accordance with approved labeling.
+(11) Sucrose octanoate esters (CAS #s-42922-74-7; 58064-47-4) - in accordance with approved labeling.

-(11) Zinc sulfate - for use in hoof and foot treatments only.
+(12) Zinc sulfate - for use in hoof and foot treatments only.

 (c) As feed supplements - None.